zeph-yr/TTSControl/README.md

 - In Map: Pull RIGHT trigger to mute.
 Pull LEFT trigger to unmute
 - In Lobby: Button displays current state of TTS.
 Click to change it.
 - Requires: BSIPA, BSML, BS_Utils, SiraUtil
+- **Note for Introskip:** I understand this might have some implications with Introskip during the skip periods.
+If you use Introskip, avoid muting/unmuting during the skip period.
+Use the Menu toggle if you want to mute before going into a map :)

 ## Coming Soon
 - Support for browser of your choice